thornoe/sublime_syntax_gekko_aremos/README.md

 ```

 ### 2. Set syntax as default
-Then move the two files ` aremos.sublime-settings ` and ` gekko.sublime-settings ` to the root of the User folder:
+Then move the two files ` aremos.sublime-settings ` and ` gekko.sublime-settings ` to the root of the User folder, e.g.

 ``` bash
 C:\Users\%userprofile%\AppData\Roaming\Sublime Text 3\Packages\User\